misebox/flipid/README.md

 # FlipID

-FlipID is a simple and reversible ID obfuscation tool.
+FlipID is a simple and reversible ID encoder.
 It transforms numeric IDs into unguessable strings and back.

 ## This is NOT Encryption

-FlipID is an **obfuscation tool**, not a cryptographic library.
+FlipID is an **ID encoder**, not a cryptographic library.

 - Does NOT provide security or confidentiality
 - Uses `Math.sin()` based PRNG (predictable, not cryptographically secure)